 the International Chair or Vice Chair of the DPCA; and

-40% of DPCA members.
+40% of DPCA Members.

-Notwithstanding the foregoing, in the case of annual meetings under Section 3.1, a quorum shall require the physical presence or presence by proxy to a DPCA member physically present of at least 20% of DPCA members as well as the physical presence of either the International Chair or Vice Chair.
-In addition, for quorum purposes, the individuals referred to in paragraph (b) must include DPCA members resident in at least four (4) different countries and two (2) Regions.
+Notwithstanding the foregoing, in the case of annual meetings under Section 3.1, a quorum shall require the physical presence or presence by proxy to a DPCA Member physically present of at least 20% of DPCA Members as well as the physical presence of either the International Chair or Vice Chair.
+In addition, for quorum purposes, the individuals referred to in paragraph (b) must include DPCA Members resident in at least four (4) different countries and two (2) Regions.

 Section 3.5 (Attendance)

-The International Chair shall encourage DPCA members of the DPCA and members of Democrats Abroad of any Country Committee of the DPCA who are unable to be present in person at meetings to participate by telephonic or electronic attendance, whenever technically and economically feasible.
-The International Chair will inform DPCA members of the DPCA of the telephone number to call and seek to arrange means of communication by which all persons participating in the meeting are able to hear one another at the same time.
-Notwithstanding the foregoing, neither the International Chair nor the DPCA shall be obligated to pay for the telecommunications charges involved in participation by a DPCA member or member of Democrats Abroad; all such line charges shall be for the account of the member choosing to participate by telephone.
+The International Chair shall encourage DPCA Members of the DPCA and members of Democrats Abroad of any Country Committee of the DPCA who are unable to be present in person at meetings to participate by telephonic or electronic attendance, whenever technically and economically feasible.
+The International Chair will inform DPCA Members of the DPCA of the telephone number to call and seek to arrange means of communication by which all persons participating in the meeting are able to hear one another at the same time.
+Notwithstanding the foregoing, neither the International Chair nor the DPCA shall be obligated to pay for the telecommunications charges involved in participation by a DPCA Member or member of Democrats Abroad; all such line charges shall be for the account of the member choosing to participate by telephone.
 Participation by such telephone or electronic attendance shall constitute presence at a meeting for all purposes of this Charter, with the exception of establishment of a quorum or whenever presence in person is specifically required.

 Section 3.6 (Voting)